In pictures: Launch of IDA Drug Therapy Pilot Program in Kenya

 The Kenyan Ministry of Health held an event to celebrate the kick-off of the pilot program in the community.
 Many community members must be involved in order to eliminate LF and awareness raising events like this can be critical to get local buy-in.
 Written on the community drug distributors’ (CDD) shirts is “Meza Temba, Okoa Jamii” – “Swallow the pills, save your community.”

 This is Mariam Abas, a CDD.
-She uses her dose poll to check the height of people receiving the medication.
-Each color on the dose poll represents a different amount of pills a person needs.
+She uses her dose pole to check the height of people receiving the medication.
+Each color on the dose pole represents a different amount of pills a person needs.
 This was her first NTD drug distribution, but in past she had worked on polio oral vaccines campaigns.

 Mariam and fellow CDD Khadija are well trusted by the communities in Lamu Town, which is important since they need to explain to people why it is necessary to take up to nine pills for a disease that a person may not be showing any symptoms for yet.
 They work tirelessly over the week of the campaign to ensure that every individual from every household is reached with IDA treatment and education about LF.